-In the 1920s the Parthenon was rebuilt as a full-scale replica of the ancient Parthenon with one large exception.
+In the 1920s, the Parthenon was rebuilt as a full-scale replica of the ancient Parthenon with one large exception.
 The colossal statue of Athena from ancient times was not in this replica.
 In 1982, the city commissioned Alan LeQuire to build a full-scale replica of Athena Parthenos.
 Soon after, a group of concerned citizens formed the Athena Fund.
 Starting with funds accumulated over the years from the nickels and dimes of school children and tourists, the Athena Fund grew rapidly through private and commercial donations.

 The Original Sculptor

 Pheidias, the greatest sculptor of classical antiquity, constructed the Athena Parthenos on a wooden framework with carved ivory for skin and a gold wardrobe.
 The statue was unveiled and dedicated in 438 or 437 B.C.
-We can depend on this date based on the building accounts of the temple.
+We depend on this date based on the building accounts of the temple.
 Other sources are equally important.
 For example, there are ancient authors, such as Pausanias, who referred to the Athena statue in writings.
 Athena appears on Athenian coins of the second and first centuries B.C.
 Later, Romans copied the statue in small-scale.
 Even today on the Acropolis you can see the outline of Athena's base on the floor of the Parthenon.
-All of this evidence is culminated in LeQuire's Athena.
+All of this evidence culminates in LeQuire's Athena.

 - After exhaustive research, Alan LeQuire created two small-scale versions of the statue out of clay.
 First, he created a 1:10 model from clay.
 Later, he sculpted a 1:5 scale model.
-From this later model LeQuire spent about three years enlarging and casting the full-size Athena Parthenos.
+From this later model, LeQuire spent about three years enlarging and casting the full-size Athena Parthenos.
 Athena was cast out of gypsum cement in many molds and assembled inside the Parthenon.
 Each section was attached to a steel armature for support.